Kristian Lønstad Onsrud

-Kristian Lønstad Onsrud (born 22 July 1994) is a Norwegian footballer who plays as a midfielder for Stabæk.
+Kristian Lønstad Onsrud (born 22 July 1994) is a Norwegian footballer who plays as a midfielder for Raufoss, on loan from Stabæk.

 Career

 Onsrud played youth football at Gjøvik-Lyn, before starting his senior career with Raufoss in 2012.
 After six seasons with Raufoss, he moved to HamKam in 2018.
 On 2 April 2022, he made his Eliteserien debut in a 2–2 draw against Lillestrøm.

 On 27 January 2025, Onsrud signed a two-year contract with Stabæk.